MCDReforged/MCDReforged/doc/rtext.md

 Result:

 - Display `Display item` in color white
-- Display a floating item wooden axe with the durability minus 1
+- Display a floating item wooden axe with the durability minus 1 when your mouse floating at the message

 Tips: You cannot use `h(*args)` here